StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 You'll need the following applications for this tutorial:
 * [Ghidra](https://ghidra-sre.org/) - a reverse engineering tool used for static code analysis.
 * [mGBA](https://mgba.io/) - a GBA emulator with debugging and memory viewing capabilities.
 * A ROM of _Pokémon Mystery Dungeon: Red Rescue Team_ - the game we'll reverse engineer.
-Make sure to use the USA/NTSC version of the game; other versions like the EU/PAL version have differences that change the locations of data and functions in memory.
+Make sure to use the USA/NTSC version of the game; other versions like the EU/PAL version have differences that change the locations of data and functions.

 ### Setting up Ghidra
 >![](/assets/img/reverse-engineering/ghidra.png)<br>